agx/stevia/doc/phosh-osk-stevia.rst

 WORD COMPLETION
 ^^^^^^^^^^^^^^^

-``phosh-osk-stub`` has support for word completion and correction via various completers (see below).
+``phosh-osk-stevia`` has support for word completion and correction via various completers (see below).
 It has several modes of operation represented by flags that can be combined: